SaskPower: Emissions Reductions

-By 2030, SaskPower plans to reduce their greenhouse gas emissions by 40% compared to 2005.
+By 2030, SaskPower plans to reduce their greenhouse gas emissions by over 50% compared to 2005.
+The corporation is also on track to achieve net-zero GHG emissions by 2050 or earlier.

 In 2012, the Harper government introduced regulations to start phasing out coal-fired power plants in Canada.
 These regulations set an emissions limit for coal-fired generating units of 420 tonnes of CO2 per GWh.
 The limit was to be imposed in 2015 on all new coal units, and would also apply to units built before 1975 starting in 2020, and to units built before 1986 starting in 2030, and would also apply to all units once they reach 50 years of age regardless of the aforementioned dates.

 In 2014, SaskPower rebuilt Boundary Dam unit 3 with a CCS system capable of capturing 90% of the CO2 emissions of the unit, and 100% of the SO2 emissions.

 In 2018, the Trudeau government accelerated the coal phase-out by mandating that all coal units must shut down by 2030, regardless of the year they were built.
 The Trudeau government also implemented a nationwide carbon tax that made it more-expensive for SaskPower to operate both coal and natural gas plants in comparison to hydro, wind, and solar facilities.

 The federal coal regulations mentioned above would have meant that Boundary Dam units 4 and 5 would need to close at the end of 2019.
 However, in 2019 the Moe government was able to negotiate an equivalency agreement with the Trudeau government that allowed Boundary Dam unit 4 to run until the end of 2021 and Boundary Dam unit 5 until the end of 2024 due to SaskPower's investments into CCS technology on unit 3.

-As coal units close, SaskPower plans to replace the lost capacity with low-emissions generation sources such as combined-cycle natural gas, wind, and solar, and they also plan to import more hydroelectricity from Manitoba.
-In particular, a new 350MW combined-cycle natural gas generating station is expected to come online in 2019 and a total of 340MW of hydro imports from Manitoba will be available by 2022.
+To fill the gap in firm baseload capacity created by the retirement of conventional coal, SaskPower is relying on the new natural gas and import contracts.
+Additional supply options that are currently available include wind and solar, and at a smaller scale biomass, flare gas, and distributed generation options like residential solar from net metering.
+The corporation is also exploring additional low- and non-GHG emitting supply options including Saskatchewan hydro, and new technologies like CCS on natural gas and nuclear power from small modular reactors (SMR).

+The government of Canada’s proposed Clean Electricity Regulations (CER) would require SaskPower to reduce its GHG emissions to net zero by 2035.
+CER will impact 2,900 MW of baseload and dispatchable generation capacity.
+It’s expected this would significantly hinder the corporation’s ability to serve its customers during peak demand periods.

-In addition to building new generators and interconnections to reduce emissions, SaskPower is implementing energy efficiency and demand-side management (DSM) programs to reduce electricity use per-capita.
-Their DSM program has reduced peak demand by 11.4MW as of 2019.
+In addition to building new generators and interconnections to reduce emissions, SaskPower also implements energy efficiency and demand-side management (DSM) programs to reduce electricity use.
+Since 2008, SaskPower’s DSM programs have reduced peak demand for electricity in Saskatchewan by 157MW.